Growing Kohlrabi

 Although the same pests that like cabbage can also attack kohlrabi, it is generally less troubled by aphids, root maggots, cabbageworms, and other caterpillars.
 Clubroot and black rot diseases in the soil can be a problem.

 Harvest kohlrabi stems when they are still young and tender, usually about 2 1/2 to 4 inches in diameter.
 Harvest by cutting them from the base of the plant.
 You can trim the leaves from the stem and save them to cook separately.
 Kohlrabi keeps for 2 to 3 weeks in the fridge.
-You can peel and slice kohlrabi tubers to eat them raw with dips or in salad, or you can cook them like turnips.
+You can peel and slice kohlrabi tubers to eat them raw with dips or in salads, or you can cook them like turnips.
 The leaves are cooked until just tender, like cabbage or turnip greens.

 Is there a secret to growing great kohlrabi?